cosmos/cosmos/PLAN.md

 ### Funding Milestones

 * If the crowdfund does not meet the minimum $3M -- 95+% of funds returned
-* If the crowdfund exceeds $3M -- Essential Atom Software
+* If the crowdfund exceeds $3M -- Essential Cosmos Software
 * If the crowdfund exceeds $5M -- Ethereum peg
 * If the crowdfund exceeds $7M -- Open-source hardware wallet (sold separately)